This guide was adapted from Butler University Libraries' "Avoiding Plagiarism" LibGuide. Used with permission.

-Although plagiarism is usually associated with academic papers, it can happen in any context.
-Outside of academia, there can be serious consequences, including lawsuits and losing one's job.
+While plagiarism is usually associated with academic papers, it can happen in any context.
+There can be serious consequences, even outside of academia, including lawsuits and job loss.

-This guide will help you identify and avoid plagiarism in your own academic work and creative practice.
+This guide can help you learn to identify and avoid plagiarism in your academic work and creative practice.

 Otis College of Art and Design | 9045 Lincoln Blvd.
 Los Angeles, CA 90045 | MyOtis